icmric/The-Echo-Chamber/readme.md

 Open up comand prompt and navigate to the directory

-run "npm i" to install the badwords.js package
+run "npm i" to install the badwords.js package and misc server packages

 Run "npm start" to start the server.